Slick, sexy, and stamina building: DanceSport is the official title of International Ballroom and Latin American dancing.

 CUDT comprises the Blues team, a Squad and a Beginners Team.
 See below for more information.

 Dancers trial for a place on the Blues team at the start of the academic year.
-The 2013-14 trials took place on Sunday 13th October.
+The 2014-15 team trials will be held on Sunday 12th October 2014 in Parkside school gym.

 To be eligible for CUDT you must be a university student.
 The team's focus is in representing Cambridge University so you must usually be a full-time student of the University of Cambridge.
 In special circumstances, students from other universities may also compete alongside us in some of the competitions (but not the Varsity match).